reneleogp/personal-website-v2/content/jobs/DUC APP/index.md

 ---

 - Authored comprehensive API documentation using Postman, LaTeX, and Slate, enhancing communication with external partners
-- Collaborated with a team of two engineers to redesign the company's REST API using TypeScript, resulting in a 5+ increase in third-party company usage
+- Collaborated with a team of two engineers to redesign the company’s REST API using JavaScript, resulting in a 75% increase in third-party company usage